agarsid/Tic-Tac-Toe/README.md

 ### Terminal Execution:

-	Go to the terminal tab at submitted folder.
+	Go to the terminal tab at downloaded folder.
 	Compile all the java files by the command : javac *.java

 	Open two more terminal tabs.